ondrakoupil/csob/README.en.md

 $status = $client->paymentStatus($payId);
 ```

-Set second argument to true if you want more details than just status number.
+Set second argument to false if you want more details than just status number.

 ### Reversing, confirming, refunding

 Use `paymentReverse()` to cancel unprocessed payment, `paymentClose()` to confirm payment
 (if not set to do that automatically) and `paymentRefund()` to send money back to customer
 via API.

-Note that payment has to be in adequate state to use these methods, or an exception
+Note that payment has to be in [adequate state][4] to use these methods or an exception
 will be thrown.
 Set second argument to true to oppress these exceptions (then some other
 kind of error occurs, exception will be thrown anyway).